jianmin-chen/hackcraft/book/notes/conclusion.md

 >
 > Shadertoy is essentially a programming language that compiles down to your operating system's preferred shader language, e.g. OpenGL ES or Metal appear to be the most common ones.
 I really want to write a little compiler for Shadertoy to explore PL (programming language) design.
 That would be really cool.

 The best thing to do is to Google.
 There's so much on graphics programming that there's a whole conference dedicated to it.
+And despite what people say, Wikipedia is a good resource and not that hard to understand.

+Many of the chapters included a extra resources section at the bottom, so feel free to go back and read those!